Adil Shukurov

-Adil Shukurov (Adil Şükürov, born 16 August 1977) is a retired Azerbaijani football defender, who last managed Zira.
+Adil Shukurov (Adil Şükürov, born 16 August 1977) is an Azerbaijani football manager and former football defender.

 Managerial career

-After he had ended his football player's career, he became assistant coach of Azerbaijan U15 national team.
+After he had ended his football career, he became the assistant coach of the Azerbaijan U15 national team.

-On 2010, he has appointed as a head coach of Azerbaijan U17 to replace Nicolai Adam.
+In 2010, he was appointed as the head coach of Azerbaijan U17 to replace Nicolai Adam.

-Shukurov worked as a coach in FC Baku youth teams from 2011 until 2015.
+Shukurov worked as a coach with FC Baku youth teams from 2011 until 2015.

 On 7 April 2015, Shukurov signed with Azerbaijan Premier League club Zira FK.
 On 27 December 2016, Shukurov had his contract as manager of Zira terminated by mutual consent.

+On August 29, 2024, Shukurov left the Kapaz club, where he was the head coach, by his own decision.

+On 10 June 2025, Adil Shukurov was reappointed as head coach of Kapaz on a two-year contract.
+Under his management, the team lost all five matches played.
+Mounting dissatisfaction among fans over this poor run of results culminated in an incident on 20 September 2025 during the Gabala – Kapaz match, where Shukurov verbally insulted a supporter.
+Two days later, on 22 September 2025, Kapaz announced that his contract had been terminated by mutual consent.